EthanSK/Ye-Olde-Meme-Game-2-Public/README.md

 1. Download the Windows Zip in in the latest release linked above
 2. Extract the downloaded Zip
 3. Run the Ye Olde Meme Game 2 Application that's in the extracted folder

+### MacOS

+1. Download the Mac Zip in in the latest release linked above
+2. Extract the downloaded Zip
+3. Right click the Ye Olde Meme Game 2 app and click open.
+(If this doesn't work, you may need to allow access in system preferences > security & privacy)